DenisBro/users-app/README.md

 The used plugins you can find in `package.json`

-If you want to see how the project works in browser you should to do next steps:
+If you want to see how the project works in browser you have to do next steps:
-1. You should to have NodeJS and Git installed on your computer
+1. You need NodeJS and Git installed on your computer
 2. Clone the repository on your computer with the command:

    `git clone https://github.com/DenisBro/users-app.git`